jkesanie/raid-au/raid-agency-app-static/scripts/README.md

 **Flow:**
 1. Loads environment variables from `.env`
-2. Validates required configuration
+2. Validates required configuration(environment variables)
 3. Authenticates with IAM endpoint to obtain bearer token
 4. Fetches all public RAiD data from the API
-5. Enriches data with citations from DOI.org (with fallback to Crossref)
+5. Enriches data with citations from DOI.org and save them to `src/raw-data/raids.json`
-6. Fetches handles from all environments
+6. Extracts unique handles and saves them to `src/raw-data/handles.json`
-7. Saves enriched data and handles to output files
+7. Fetches handles from all environments and save them to `src/raw-data/all-handles.json`

 **Requirements:**
 - Node.js v14+ with ES module support